FUZZFACED

 From 2018 on rosewood was replaced, due to the new CITES regulations on its use, by the Indian Laurel in the whole series.

-The Classic Vibe '60s Stratocaster had to recall, thanks to its set of pickups in Alnico V custom staggered, the typical dense and strong attack sounds of the '60s.
-At first it was available in the 3-Color Sunburst with tortoise shell pickguard.
+The Classic Vibe '60s Stratocaster was reminiscent of the '60s strats with their full and strong attack tone, thanks to its set of Fender STA3 pickups in Alnico V custom staggered.
+At first, it was available in the 3-Color Sunburst with tortoise shell pickguard.

-Both models had an alder body and a twenty-one fret neck with gloss finish, but, obviously, the '60s had a rosewood fretboard, replaced in 2018 by an Indian laurel one.
-The modern 9.5" radius distinguished them from the typical characteristics of the '50s and '60s.
+Both models featured an alder body and a gloss maple neck with a modern 9.5”-radius fingerboard with 21 frets.
+The ‘60s model had a rosewood fretboard, replaced in 2018 by an Indian laurel one, while the ‘50s had a fretted maple neck.

 FSR Classic Vibe '50s Stratocaster Candy Apple Red